telescopeѲptics.net ▪▪▪▪ CONTENTS

 2.18

-Due to increased effect of the tilt error component in visual observing, either with the increase in aperture (for given seeing level), or in the seeing error (for given aperture), resulting visual Strehl gradually shifts from being near identical to the short-exposure Strehl (for low seeing error, or in very small apertures in average or better seeing), to be closer to the long-exposure Strehl (for large seeing errors).
-While the plot on FIG. 83 is a gross approximation, it does illustrate basic relations between the three main forms of seeing-induced error.
+Due to increase of the effect of the tilt error component in visual observing, either with the increase in aperture (for given seeing level), or in the seeing error (for given aperture), the resulting visual Strehl gradually shifts from being near identical to the short-exposure Strehl (for D/r0~1, or smaller, such as in very small apertures in the average or better seeing, or small-to-medium apertures in exceptionally good seeing), to be closer to the long-exposure Strehl (for D/r0~5 and larger seeing errors).

-FIGURE 83: Strehl ratios for the wavefront error induced by atmospheric turbulence.
-For the ratio values below ~0.6, or long-exposure RMS error (phase or wavefront) in units of the wavelength greater than ~0.1, long-exposure Strehl becomes increasingly better than what Eq.
-56 indicates for nominally identical RMS wavefront error of non-random aberration (blue).
+: Strehl ratios for the wavefront error induced by atmospheric turbulence.
+For the ratio values below ~0.6, or long-exposure RMS wavefront error in units of the wavelength greater than ~0.1, the long-exposure Strehl (upper green) becomes increasingly better than what the standard Strehl approximation ((lower green, Eq.
+56) indicates for nominally identical RMS wavefront error of non-random aberration (note that the standard Strehl approximation is within 3, 10 and 20% from the true value for balanced primary spherical aberration at 0.5, 0.3 and 0.1 Strehl, respectively).
 Plot for the short-exposure Strehl is for the roughness error component alone, smaller by a factor of 0.37 than long-exposure RMS error.
-As a result, it degrades more gradually with the increase in seeing error than long-exposure Strehl.
-Visual Strehl as a function of D/r0 is approximated as described with FIG. 77; it is nearly at the level of "diffraction-limited" (~0.80 Strehl) for D/r0~1.
-Note that the standard Strehl approximation (blue line) is within 3, 10 and 20% from the true value for balanced primary spherical aberration at 0.5, 0.3 and 0.1 Strehl, respectively.
+As a result, it decreases more slowly with the increase in seeing error than long-exposure Strehl.
+Visual Strehl as a function of D/r

 Standard approach to the seeing error is for long-exposure.
 In it, the size of r0 determines angular resolution of large telescopes as α~λ/r0 in radians, or α~206,265λ/r0 in arc seconds (λ being the wavelength of light), as opposed to the "standardized" diffraction resolution given by ~λ/D. While the size of r0 results from a complex function, it can be expressed much more simply in terms of the resolution limit it imposes to large telescopes.
 For seeing imposed stellar resolution α in radians, and wavelength λ, it is approximated by: